FabriceSalvaire/PyDVI/_sources/dvi-format.txt

 its bottom left corner at ``(h, v)``.
 Then set ``h = h + b``.
 If either ``a <= 0`` or ``b <= 0``, nothing should be typeset.
 Note that if ``b < 0``, the value of ``h`` will decrease even though nothing else happens.
-Programs that typeset from DVI files should be careful to make the rules line up carefully with digitized characters, as explained in connection with the rule pixels subroutine below.
+Programs that typeset from DVI files should be careful to make the rules line up carefully with digitised characters, as explained in connection with the rule pixels subroutine below.

 ``put1 133 c[1]``.
 Typeset character number ``c`` from font ``f`` such that the reference point of